-Most people who turn to Mayo Clinic for help with serious, complex or rare health challenges benefit from the exceptional care, advanced technology and expertise of the Department of Radiology.
+People who turn to Mayo Clinic for help with serious or complex health challenges benefit from the exceptional care, advanced technology and expertise of the Department of Radiology.
 Radiologists are doctors who specialize in using imaging technology to diagnose and treat people with a wide range of difficult-to-diagnose and complex conditions.
-With Mayo Radiology, seeing is saving.
-Successful treatment starts with an accurate diagnosis, and Mayo Clinic doctors take the time to get it right.
-A team of specialists will listen to your needs and evaluate your condition from every angle to make the very best plan for you.

 Collaborative care, focused on you

 Mayo Clinic has one of the largest radiology practices in the world, with nearly 400 radiologists and 30 physicists across its campuses in Phoenix/Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota; as well as the Mayo Clinic Health System.

 Mayo Clinic radiologists work closely with many other medical and surgical specialists to make sure you get exactly the care you need.
 Depending on your situation, your care team may include radiologists and other doctors, including those trained in cardiovascular medicine, urology, pediatrics, obstetrics and gynecology, otorhinolaryngology (ENT)/head and neck surgery, hematology, oncology, gastroenterology and hepatology, neurology, neurosurgery, orthopedic surgery, sports medicine, or vascular surgery.